ircv3/ircv3-specifications/extensions/message-redaction.md

 returned on `REDACT` may leak a message's existence to users who did not receive it (in a channel they are/were not in or in private messages).

+### Message validation

+To implement validation, servers require a mechanism for determining the permissions of a particular edit or delete action.
+The user requesting the action would need to be compared against properties of the message, given only the message ID and target.

+Servers with message history storage could look up the message properties from the ID, but this might not be possible or desirable in all cases.
+Another mechanism could involve encoding any required properties within the message ID itself, e.g. the account ID, timestamp, etc. Servers might choose to encrypt this information if it isn't usually public facing.
+Any information encoded in a message ID is still opaque and not intended to be parsed by clients.

 ### Fallback

 Server implementations might choose to inform clients that haven't negotiated